Ninjaclasher/django-discord-integration/README.md

 $ python manage.py migrate
 ```

-Finally, set the Discord webhook URL in the Django admin, as well as the bot username and avatar URL if necessary.
+Finally, create a Discord integration object in the Django admin site.
+Set the Discord webhook URL as well as the bot username and avatar URL if necessary.
+You can create multiple objects to direct different logs to different channels.
+The default object should the name `default`.

 ## Sample Logging Configuration